awesomedotnetcore/LambdaSharpTool/Docs/Module-Parameter.md

+> TODO

 ![λ#](LambdaSharp_v2_small.png)

-# LambdaSharp Module -  Parameter Definition
+# LambdaSharp Module -  Parameter

-Module parameters are specified at module deployment time by the λ# CLI.
+The `Parameter` definition specifies a value that is supplied at module deployment time either by the λ# CLI or a parent module.
 Module parameters can be modified subsequently by updating the CloudFormation stack in the AWS console.

 __Topics__
 * [Syntax](#syntax)